-Gordon Thomas Honeywell fully endorses the pro bono policies of the Washington State Bar Association and we have donated numerous pro bono hours to disadvantaged individuals and organizations that cannot afford legal counsel.
-The Firm encourages our attorneys to devote time to pro bono activities and provides billable hour credit for pro bono work.
+Gordon Thomas Honeywell firmly supports the ideal and the practice of equal access to justice.
+We fully endorse the pro bono policies of the Washington State Bar Association and we have donated many pro bono hours to disadvantaged individuals and organizations who cannot afford legal counsel.
+The firm encourages attorneys to devote time to pro bono activities and provides billable hour credit for pro bono work.

 Representative Pro Bono Work

 - Gordon Thomas Honeywell Attorney James Beck Help Immigrant Escape Persecution in Pro Bono Case.
 Our client was born in 1984 into the small Garre clan in southern Somalia.
 Throughout his life, his tribe has been at the mercy of the larger Marehan clan, and later, Al-Shabaab, an Islamist militia that seeks to impose Sharia law on Somalia.
 In 2007, Al-Shabaab fighters came to our client’s village to recruit young men to fight in their war against Ethiopia.
 Our client refused.
 For this, he was abducted, tortured, and nearly killed.
 After escaping, he left Somalia for Kenya, and from there, he traveled to the United States where he claimed asylum based on a well-founded fear of persecution.
 On February 9, 2011, our client prevailed in the Immigration Court in Tacoma.
 He now resides legally in the United States.

 - Gordon Thomas Honeywell trial lawyers successfully defended a Lakewood woman in a case brought under the Hague Convention on the Civil Aspects of International Child Abduction.
 The Court ruled to allow the child to remain with his mother and sister in the United States and the Judge praised Gordon Thomas Honeywell for our commitment to justice, and commended our lawyers for their case presentation under such difficult circumstances.